 FES as self-sustainer?

 Only 4-5kW of power is required for level fligth of typical FES equipped sailplane.
-With its maximum power at 22kW good climb rate to safe altitude is guaranted for any modern sailplane incuding two-seaters.
+At higher power settings, good climb rate to safe altitude is guaranted, for any modern sailplane, incuding double-seaters.

 FES as self-launcher?